Code-Egg/docs/docs/php/php-repo.md

 ### Install LiteSpeed Repository, if Necessary
 {: .no_toc}

-**NOTE**: Of you already installed the LiteSpeed Repository when you Installed OpenLiteSpeed, you can skip this step.
+**NOTE**: If you already installed the LiteSpeed Repository when you Installed OpenLiteSpeed, you can skip this step.

 - Debian/Ubuntum
 ```bash